adityakotha03/F1nsight/README.md

 ## License

 This project is licensed under our custom license.
-For more details, please refer to the LICENSE file.
+For more details, please refer to the [LICENSE](https://github.com/adityakotha03/F1nsight?tab=License-1-ov-file).

 ## Acknowledgements